 1. Shankaracharya temple

-It is dedicated to Lord Shiva, and apparently the oldest shrine in Kashmir.
-After the construction of stairs to the temple by the Dogra ruler, Maharaja Gulab Singh, the accessibility has become quite feasible.
+It is dedicated to Lord Shiva and is the oldest shrine in Kashmir.
+After constructing stairs to the temple by the Dogra ruler, Maharaja Gulab Singh, the accessibility has become quite feasible.

-The temple, besides being a prominent religious place for Hindus, is also of great archaeological importance.
+Besides being a prominent religious place for Hindus, the temple is also of great archaeological importance.
 The temple offers a magnificent panoramic view of the Srinagar city.
 The temple is easily accessible from the city by regular buses from Srinagar.
-In order to ensure a comfortable journey, one can opt for taxis that are readily available throughout the city.
+To ensure a comfortable journey, one can opt for taxis that are readily available throughout the city.

 2. Martand Temple